0n1cOn3/SISR/README.md

 Any advise for common problems or issues.
 ```
 No issues known.
-Open a issues ticket is you found any.
+Open a issues ticket if you found any.
 ```

 ## Authors